ThunderFly-aerospace/docs/avionics/TFUNIPAYLOAD01/index.md

 #### TF Payload connector

-These signals provide additional functions, including synchronization or inter-device communication.
 This connector is primarily intended for time synchronization with the [TFGPS01 GNSS receiver](/avionics/TFGPS01), which provides location and time pulse signals (PPS) on its "Payload Connector".

 | Signal    | Pixhawk Color                | ThunderFly Color                                  |